 Get Involved

-Everyone can play their part to help improve the water quality in Windermere.
-From getting involved in citizen science projects, to thinking about what you flush down the loo, there are lots of things you can do to make a difference.
+Everyone can play their part in helping to improve the water quality in Windermere.
+From getting involved in citizen science projects to thinking about what you flush down the toilet, there are lots of things you can do to make a difference.

 Bloomin Algae